mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/tutorials/use-ingress-load-balancer/index.md

     ```

     This command displays the internal and external IP addresses for the exposed service.
+    (Note that IP addresses and host names are for illustrative purposes.
+Always use the information from your own cluster)

     ```bash
     NAME                 TYPE           CLUSTER-IP    EXTERNAL-IP                                                             PORT(S)                                     AGE